franklesniak/retropie-setup/README.md

   - 10 Ft.: [C2G Legrand CAT6a Ethernet Cable, Snagless Unshielded, Black, 10 Ft. - Affiliate Link](https://amzn.to/3NHPtrN)
   - Other sizes available at the above links)

-## Prepare the "Technician Computer"
+## Prepare the "Technician's Computer"

 Before beginning the RetroPie setup process, you will need to download and install some software.